top of page

 The 18A model was designed to be lightweight, compact, and easy to manoeuvre, making it a popular choice for recreational flying.

-With its distinctive appearance and impressive performance, the 18A Heliplane is sure to capture the attention of aviation enthusiasts.
+With its distinctive appearance and impressive performance, the 18A Gyroplane is sure to capture the attention of aviation enthusiasts.
 The Ulster Aviation Society's display allows visitors to fully appreciate the craftsmanship and innovation behind this remarkable aircraft.

-While not as well-known as other aircraft, the 18A Heliplane still holds a special place in the world of aviation.
+While not as well-known as other aircraft, the 18A Gyroplane still holds a special place in the world of aviation.
 Its unique design and capabilities make it a fascinating example of engineering ingenuity, and its display at the Ulster Aviation Society provides a glimpse into the world of experimental flight technology.

-Whether you are a seasoned aviation enthusiast or simply curious about unique aircraft designs, the 18A Heliplane at the Ulster Aviation Society is a must-see, oddball attraction, representing the ingenuity and passion that can often drive the evolution of aviation.
+Whether you are a seasoned aviation enthusiast or simply curious about unique aircraft designs, the 18A Gyroplane at the Ulster Aviation Society is a must-see, oddball attraction, representing the ingenuity and passion that can often drive the evolution of aviation.

-The 18A Heliplane's versatility is a standout feature.
+The 18A Gyroplane's versatility is a standout feature.
 It excels in various applications, including recreational flying, aerial surveillance, and even agricultural purposes.
 Its ability to take off and land in tight spaces makes it ideal for operations in remote or restricted areas.

 Image: MARK J. CAIRNS